dustinwhisman/spacedoor/src/how-to-play/health-and-stamina.md

   If you are wounded, halve your dice rolls, rounded down, and a full night's sleep will only recover half of your stamina, rounded down.

+  #### First Aid

+  To heal during combat, you can choose to apply first aid instead of attacking.
+  Roll a Cool check, then roll to determine how much stamina is recovered.
+On a mixed success, roll 1d6.
+On a success, roll 2d6.
+On a critical success, roll 4d6.
+If you have a +2 or higher Cool bonus, add another dice to your roll.
+  Health cannot be restored from first aid.

+  You can apply first aid once per turn in combat, but outside of combat, you can only apply first aid after a character takes damage.
+Once they've been tended to, that's as much good as first aid can do until they get hurt again.

   ### Regaining Health

   Health can only be regained through hospitalization or expert treatment.
 Some